 “Simply a golfing paradise and there’s so much to do off the course as well.
 Be sue to include at least an overnight stop in Charleston to get a real flavor of the South.”

 Explore by map

 Not sure where to play?
 Browse our map to find your ideal destination in a state of possibilities.
 We know you will have plenty of choices!
 Remember our knowledgeable golf experts are ready to answer any questions.

 Things you should see and do in South Carolina

 South Carolina is quite simply a golfing paradise and with so much to keep you entertained both on and off the course, it’s little wonder why it's such a popular destination.
-The warm Southern hospitality, great weather, white sand beaches and outstanding food make it an easy choice for families, friends and couples alike.
-Visit stylish Charleston, which was recently voted one of the top places to visit in the US, to experience the delicious cuisine and antebellum charm.
+The warm Southern hospitality, great weather, white-sand beaches, and outstanding food make it an easy choice for families, friends, and couples alike.
+Visit stylish Charleston, which was recently voted one of the top places to visit in the US, to experience delicious cuisine and charm.

 While Hilton Head is also a popular spot for beach vacations, the island exudes a greater sense of tranquility.
-Experience all that the Lowcountry has to offer, from fresh seafood to the peaceful sands of the beaches.
+Experience all that the Lowcountry has to offer, from fresh seafood to the peaceful sandy beaches.
 Make sure to check out the many quaint shopping plazas throughout the island.